semgrep/semgrep/semgrep-core/src/runner/README.md

 Additionally, OCaml provides `Spacetime` for certain compilers.
 It works best on Linux machines.

 We also have had stack overflows.
-To avoid this, we use `Common.map`, which is tail-recursive, instead of `List.map`
+OCaml <=4.14.0, we avoided this using `Common.map`, which is tail-recursive, instead of `List.map`.